Study: Immunotherapy drug Keytruda received FDA approval and showed benefit for treatment of colorectal cancer

 Strengths:

 - All the participants in the KEYNOTE-177 study had MSI-H/dMMR colorectal tumors.
 This is important because not all treatments work for all types of colorectal cancers.
-Results showed that Keytruda can benefit this specific group of people with colorectal cancer.
+Results showed that Keytruda can benefit this specific group of people with metastatic colorectal cancer.

 Limitations: